Concordium/concordium-update-proposals/source/CIS/cis-4.rst

     - The signature was intended for a different contract.
     - The signature was intended for a different entrypoint.
     - The signature is expired.
-    - The signature can not be validated.
+    - The signature cannot be validated.
       The smart contract logic SHOULD practice its best efforts to ensure that only the holder can generate and authorize a revocation request with a valid signature.

 .. _CIS-4-functions-revokeCredentialOther: